Better Than the best EVer

-“My high school band director is a 110 alum, so I’ve known about the 110 since my freshman year of high school [at Lakewood High School],” says freshman English and creative writing major Tess Cazdin.
+“My high school band director is a 110 alum, so I’ve known about the 110 since my freshman year of high school [at Lakewood High School, just west of Cleveland],” says freshman English and creative writing major Tess Cazdin.
 “He always used to tell stories of how it was and how band was probably the most rewarding thing he ever did in his life.
 He made it seem like this really, really cool thing and I wasn’t sure how correct he would be, but he was pretty right.”

 Thanks to its 93-year history, the marching band is now synonymous with Ohio University.
 The green jackets the members don have a vintage 1950's varsity feel to them, giving those who wear them a timeless look.
 To some students on campus, members of the 110 might seem like celebrities because of all the attention they get, while to others, they're just a bunch of band geeks.
 To members, they're fine with either description and will proudly own up to the fact they're band geeks.

 In many sports, it takes time (sometimes years) to break into the starting lineup and become a part of the team.
 With the 110, it's almost immediate.
 When a player graduates from college or retires from a professional sport, they will no longer have the opportunity to don the uniform and represent their school or team.
 With the 110, you're a member for life.

 Over the years, the 110 has performed around the world.
 Below is a list of all the parades and countries the 110 has played in.

 - 1976: 1st Collegiate Marching Band to perform in New York's famed Carnegie Hall

 - 1987: Marched in the US Constitution Bicentennial Parade, Philadelphia, PA

 - 1993: Performed in Bill Clinton's Inauguration Parade and ball, Washington D.C.